-If the major you are considering does not have a required math course, you would do better in MATH 118: Finite Math, MATH 119: Topics in Contemporary Math, or STAT 131: Statistical Methods than in MATH 111.
-MATH 119 does not meet a particular requirement for any major and is meant for students in the humanities and liberal arts.
+If the major you are considering does not have a required math course, you would do better in MATH 115: The History of Mathematics, MATH 118: Finite Math, MATH 119: Topics in Contemporary Math, or STAT 131: Statistical Methods than in MATH 111.
+MATH 115 and MATH 119 do not meet a particular requirement for any major and are meant for students in the humanities and liberal arts.
 Math 118 is also aimed partially at students in areas without a specific math requirement.
 STAT 131 is a basic statistics course that would be of value to students in a wide variety of areas.
-All three of these courses do not involve the algebra that is necessary in Precalculus.
+All four of these courses do not involve the algebra that is necessary in Precalculus.